(The article was updated on December 7, 2020.)

 Although the PSA has, in the individual audits, accepted the company’s corrections to the specific nonconformities and improvement points identified, it sees from the latest audit that provision for employee participation still fails to comply with the regulatory requirements.

-Serious breaches of the regulations have been identified, and Equinor has now been given notice of the following order.
+Serious breaches of the regulations have been identified, and Equinor has now been given the following order.

 Pursuant to section 69 of the framework regulations on administrative decisions and section 21 of the management regulations on follow-up, see section 13 of the framework regulations on employee participation, Equinor DPN is ordered to verify compliance in all its operational areas with the regulatory requirement to provide for employee participation and with the internal requirements established in WR2362, pursuant to sections 5.1.1 and 5.1.2 of the report.

-The deadline for presenting a scheduled plan for compliance with the order is set to 4 December 2020.
-The deadline for compliance with the order is 1 March 2021.
-This report must also contain a description of the results of the verification.
+The deadline for presenting a scheduled plan for compliance with the order is set to 8 January 2021.

 The report contains a description of the identified nonconformities which form the basis for the notice of an order, and we would request an explanation of how these nonconformities will be dealt with.